bandeepsingh123/Obsidian/Cs-notes/ASSIGNMENT 1 - Research & Environment Setup.md

 - Stream Sockets : "SOCK_STREAM"
 - DataGram Sockets : "SOCK_DGRAM" ,  also called connection-less sockets

-Stream Sockets are reliable two- way connected communication streams. i.e
+Stream Sockets are reliable two- way connected communication streams. i.e. output 1 2 from one socket will be received as 1 2 by receiver socket